Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 - **Autonomous Thinking**: A process where a kin generates thoughts and reflections without user input, helping it develop its understanding and personality.

-- **CodeGuardian**: A specialized blueprint designed to analyze and explain code repositories.

 - **Analysis Mode**: A special mode that provides information and explanations without modifying the kin's memory or files.